EvaFrossard/EvaFrossard.github.io/index.md

 ## Why should you trust us ?

-Why us and not some and not some wanabee adviser on YouTube ?
+Why us and not some wanabee adviser on YouTube ?
 Well, because we based all our work on a scientific, multi-dimensional, and extensive dataset... **YouNiverse**[1].
 This dataset, released in 2021 is a precious ingredient in our recipe, because Youtube is such a colossal platform that it is quite discouraging to try and sample it.
 With data from over 136k channels and 72.9M videos published between May 2005 and October 2019.
 Cool, right ?
 Well that's our biggest asset in this quest for recovery.
 It is a long, tidious process, with the main negative aspect being the fact that he only sampled english-speaking videos... oups.
 Lots of things to say about this great dataset, if you're eager to know just check the below easter egg :)))

 ![](/assets/img/fake_youtube.jpg)